csilva1980/ELK/README.md

 Automated ELK Stack Deployment
 The files in this repository were used to configure the network depicted below.
 Note: The following image link needs to be updated.
-Replace diagram_filename.png with the name of your diagram image file.
+Diagram week 12.drawio

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ELK file may be used to install only certain pieces of it, such as Filebeat.

-TODO: Enter the playbook file.
+TODO: ELK repository ( docker name unruffled_cartwright )

 This document contains the following details: